area17/twill/CONTRIBUTING.md

 ## Visual Studio Code

+To make it easy to setup the correct configs when you are working in twill from a symlinked directory you can use the command `php artisan twill:setup-devtools` to copy the configurations to your Laravel installation.

 For JavaScript, Vue and SCSS formatting, the [Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) extension can do it for you.
 Install and set it as the default formatter in your `settings.json`.

 ```